Get Free Employment Practices Liability Insurance Quotes to Protect against Disputes

 With the rapid rise of employment-related lawsuits, the demand for Employment Practices Liability Insurance (EPLI) has grown dramatically in recent years.
 It protects businesses from claims by workers who feel that their legal rights as employees were violated.

 Almost all EPLI policies cover the three largest areas: discrimination, sexual harassment, and wrongful employment (both hiring and firing).
 Some policies also provide coverage for wrongful discipline; breach of contract (both expressed and implied); negligent supervision, evaluation, or promotion; emotional distress; invasion of privacy; drug testing; mental anguish; slander; libel; and mismanagement of employee benefit plans.

 Most policies cover legal costs in addition to claim settlements (up to specified limits).
 Coverage typically applies even in the event of groundless or fraudulent claims.

 Willful and intentional acts and criminal misconduct are usually excluded from EPLI policies, and most EPLI policies don’t cover punitive damages or civil punitive penalties.

-Who Needs Employment Practices Insurance?
+Who Needs Employment Liability Insurance Quotes?

 Over half of all lawsuits filed in Federal court alleging civil violations are filed by employees against their employers.
 Such claims were much less common ten years ago.
 Some governmental legislative acts (like the Americans with Disabilities Act and the Family Medical Leave Act) have heightened awareness of wrongful employment practices and have contributed to the increasing number of claims.